 We have consistently approached the management of our business and our investments with the goal of creating and realizing value over the long term and we intend to maintain this long-term focus after we become a public company even though this may lead to increased volatility in our results from period to period.
-We do not intend to permit the short-term perspectives of some public market investors to influence our investment, operational or strategic decisions, our duties or commitments to our fund investors or our focus on creating long-term value for our unitholders.
+We do not intend to permit the short-term perspectives of some public market investors to influence our decision making or our duties or commitments to investors.